sbb-design-systems/digital.sbb.ch/src/en/design-system/lean/components/datepicker/variants-states.md

   alt: 'Image of a date picker with scroll function',
   title: 'Date picker with scroll function'
 }) }}

-* The navigation arrows are only shown if a preceding/subsequent date can be selected.{.lead}
+* The navigation arrows are only shown if a preceding/subsequent date can be selected. {.lead}

 ### Date range
-* Two date pickers are combined to select a date range.{.lead}
+* Two date pickers are combined to select a date range. {.lead}
 * If the from date is selected via the calendar layer and the to date has not yet been defined, the calendar layer of the to field opens.
-If a to date has already been selected, the calendar layer does not open.{.lead}
+If a to date has already been selected, the calendar layer does not open. {.lead}
-* If the user selects a from date > to date, the to date is deleted and its calendar layer is shown.{.lead}
+* If the user selects a from date > to date, the to date is deleted and its calendar layer is shown. {.lead}
-* If both dates are shown, the selected range is entered in the calendar in colour.{.lead}
+* If both dates are shown, the selected range is entered in the calendar in colour. {.lead}

 ### Date of birth
 {{ imageOnGreyBackground({